About the Book

 — G. J. Berger at Historical Novel Society

 This is a wonderful, thoughtful, well-written book.
 I am not academic enough to know if it is a great book, but it might be.

 — Goodreads (5-star review)

 A fascinating exploration of a strange and exciting time in US history … I was totally immersed in the story as Alice grows and develops in a world in which freedom has many different outcomes.

 “Playground Zero is an exceptional piece of literary fiction that puts Sarah Relyea in a league of her own.
-The characters are unique and authentic to the era and geography, each maneuvering through a labyrinth at a time when the United States was propelled into the sphere of real change.”
+The characters are unique and authentic to the era and geography.”

 — Readers’ Favorite (5-star review)